Last Updated on April 21, 2023

 This however was a very labor-intensive process and has now been replaced with clipping the coat which requires less specialized tools and training and is a lot quicker to do.

 Just as you would follow best practices for feeding and exercising your pet, so should you do for grooming your pet.
-Here are some tips and tricks for keeping your Schnauzer’s coat looking and feeling great.
+Here are some tips and tricks for keeping his coat looking and feeling great.

 - Avoid illness by practicing good grooming methods: Cut your dog’s hair regularly, and you’ll avoid painful mats from occurring and keep your dog free from any harmful insects and bugs.
 Your dog’s coat can also help to keep him warm in winter and cool in summer to prevent heat exhaustion or other illnesses.